Where to Place and How to Install Your Over-the-Air TV Antenna

 Antenna Direction

-Over-the-Air TV antennas will perform best when they face the source of the signals - your local broadcast towers.
+Over-the-Air TV antennas perform best when they face the source of the signals - your local broadcast towers

 Choose a window or outdoor location with a view towards the towers, free from obstructions.

-Omni-directional or flat-panel TV antennas don’t necessarily need to be pointed beyond this, but you may see marginal improvements by playing with the positioning by a few inches or a few feet.
+Omni-directional or flat-panel TV antennas don’t necessarily need to be precisely aimed, but you may see slight improvements by playing with the positioning by a few inches or a few feet.
 Using a compass can be helpful when pointing directional TV antennas.

 Distributing OTA TV Antenna Signals